As a founder, you’re probably comfortable with sales.

 There are several types of sales team structures that are commonly used within the SaaS industry.

-Each has their own pros and cons.
+Each has its own pros and cons.

 The structure that your company uses should depend on your own preference, your current staffing structure, and the number of sales reps that you ultimately plan on hiring.